 Read and publish pages and posts

-4. Author: Author can publish and manage their own posts.
-Author has the following capabilities:
+4. Author: The author can publish and manage their own posts.
+The author has the following capabilities:

 Delete published posts